leizhangnjnu/leizhangnjnu_v1/_pages/about.md

 **Journal Reviewer:**  <br>
 - ACM transactions on Embedded Computing Systems (TECS)
-- ACM transactions on Knowledge Discuvery from Data（TKDD）
+- ACM transactions on Knowledge Discuvery from Data (TKDD)
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Artificial Intelligence
 - IEEE Transactions on Mobile Computing
 - IEEE Transactions on Industrial Electronics
 - IEEE Transactions on Signal Processing
-- IEEE Journal on Selected Topics on Signal Processing
+- IEEE Journal of Selected Topics on Signal Processing
 - IEEE Transactions on Instrumentation and Measurement
 - IEEE Transactions on Cognitive and Developmental System
 - IEEE Transactions on Circuits and Systems II: Express Briefs